-- cap is up to 15cm wide, convex, golden yellow to orange-red, smooth, sticky, slimy when wet.
+- cap is up to 15 cm broad, golden yellow to orange-red, smooth, sticky, slimy when wet.

-- underside of cap consists of yellow tubes arranged radially that bruise brown.
+- underside of cap has a spongy surface of yellow pores that are arranged radially; pores bruise brown.

-- young specimens have partial veil developing to a yellow/red ring on the stem.
+- young specimens have partial veil that leaves a yellow/red ring on the stem.

-- has solid stem, possibly widening at the base, yellowish above the ring and streaky reddish/brown below.
+- stem is solid (not hollow), yellowish above the ring and streaky reddish/brown below.

-- intermediate/mature specimens have a faint net pattern above ring.
+- mature specimens have a faint net pattern above the ring.

 - grows in groups near larch trees.